XML document types and their discontents

 Since abstract generic elements are designed to accommodate the very behaviors that

-constitute abuse when used on properly descriptive elements, they would (at least to the
+constitute abuse when used on properly descriptive elements, they would (at least

 extent they are used) should relieve the pressure to do so.
-And to the extent problems with
+And to the extent problems

 interchange and interoperability will exist across systems that use the abstract generics